diogo-p-nunes/queen-puzzle/README.md

     Search algorithm apllied      < Nodes generated / Goal tests / Nodes expanded>

 This comes of great help to compare multiple algorithms' performance.

+# Important disclaimer
+Only the code under the name queen-puzzle.py was fully written by me.
+Both files search.py (which includes many implemented search algorithms) and utils.py were implemented and given by my AI professors.
+Any changes I made to any of these files can be accessed via:

+     Ctrl + F : #added